wso2/choreo-samples/xero-sales-invoices-to-gmail/readme.md

-Use template (Xero Sales Invoices to Gmail) to send Xero sales invoices created in the past week as an attachment to a recipient via Gmail.
+# Xero Sales Invoices to Gmail
 ## Use casefor a week to customers as contacts on HubSpot
-At the execution of this template, all sales invoices created within the last week is sent to an email recipient as a Gmail.
+At the execution of this sample, all sales invoices created within the last week is sent to an email recipient as a Gmail.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/xero_sales_invoices_to_gmail <newProjectName>`
 * Xero account
 * Gmail account